dalyc/dotfiles.stow/README.md

 --------------
 This is up to each individual, but this repo is structured in a way that allows for the GNU stow utility to be used.
 Stow allows for very easy creation and deletion of symbolic links.
-For example, if you want to grab use my vim configs you would just need to write 'stow -v vim', and after you get tired of my vim configs you just delete the symbolic links with 'stow -v --delete vim'.
+For example, if you want to grab use my vim configs you would just need to write `stow -v vim`, and after you get tired of my vim configs you just delete the symbolic links with `stow -v --delete vim`.
-The deploy script on this repo is esentially just an alias for 'stow -v --delete cower git mutt newsbeuter termite unclassified vim X xmonad youtube zsh`
+The deploy script on this repo is esentially just an alias for `stow -v --delete cower git mutt newsbeuter termite unclassified vim X xmonad youtube zsh`

 Dependencies
 ------------